 In theory, this makes it easy to find the recently downloaded files.
 However, the Date Modified grouping makes the files appear more cluttered.
 Moreover, finding files can be a bit harder if they are not recently downloaded.
 For example, when files are grouped by date, even though the files are sorted by types, they are still grouped by dates.

-So, if the new default, Date Modified grouping is more of an inconvenience for you, then follow the below steps to fix files in downloads folder grouped by date in file explorer.
+So, if the new default, Date Modified grouping is more of an inconvenience for you, then follow the below steps to fix files in the downloads folder grouped by date in file explorer.

 Restore Display view for files grouped by Date Modified in the Downloads folder